 Showering can help reduce your risk of experiencing rashes or infections.
 Showering with warm water and soap after swimming can help eliminate the bacteria from your hair and skin.
-For pool owners or homeowners who wish to protect the swimmers, you can invest in a shower head filter now such as the Berkey Shower Filter.
+For pool owners or homeowners who wish to protect the swimmers, you can now invest in a shower head filter, such as the Berkey Shower Filter.
 Here are some of the reasons why:

 Remove Chlorine and Parasites in the Skin

-When you take a shower without a water filter, chlorine from the pools will not be removed in your body.
+When you shower without a water filter, chlorine from the pools will not be removed from your body.
 With this, the chemical can enter the body, travel the bloodstream, contaminate it, and cause damage.

 The Berkey Shower Filter is an affordable solution that you can have to prevent swimmer’s itch and chlorine rash.
-You can easily screw this in between the shower pipe from your wall and the showerhead and you are ready to take a splash.
+You can easily screw this in between the shower pipe from your wall and the showerhead, and you are ready to make a splash.

 The filter can last for one year or 25,000 gallons of water.
-It contains an improved filtration media which is effective in the removal of hydrogen sulfide, chlorine, and iron oxide or rust water.
+It contains an improved filtration media, which effectively removes hydrogen sulfide, chlorine, and iron oxide or rust water.

-The Berkey Shower Filter is BPA free, effective for both cold and hot water, and it can reduce up to 95% of chlorine.
+The Berkey Shower Filter is BPA-free, effective for cold and hot water, and can reduce up to 95% of chlorine.

 Indeed, swimming is an enjoyable experience.
 It can boost your day, take your troubles away, and get ready for the challenges ahead.

 Chlorine is added to the swimming pool to kill the bacteria present.
-But with prolonged exposure, this can cause rashes to the skin.
-Meanwhile, fresh and salt water can contain parasites which can itch the skin.
-Even if how healthy you are, you might not notice that the parasites start to cause damage in your skin.
+But with prolonged exposure, can cause rashes to the skin.
+Meanwhile, fresh and saltwater can contain parasites that can itch the skin.
+Even if you are healthy, you might not notice that the parasites start to cause damage to your skin.

-However, you need not stop yourself from enjoying swimming because there are few effective steps you can do to treat an itch or rash.
-You can take medications or shower with the use of a filter.
+However, you need not stop enjoying swimming because there are few effective steps to treat an itch or rash.
+You can take medications or showers with the use of a filter.
 With a shower filter, the levels of harmful bacteria and chemicals can be reduced.
 This can decrease your risk of possible disease.
 As you install it, it can remove the sediments which are present in the water.
 It can reduce the traces of chemicals in the skin and keep you away from sickness.

 Invest now in a good shower head filter like the Berkey Shower Filter.